PliciousG/PliciousG/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pliciousg&label=Profile%20views&color=0e75b6&style=flat" alt="pliciousg" /> </p>

-- 🌱 I’m currently studying **Health Informatics with Data Science** at the University of Leeds
+- 🌱 Background in Medicine and I’m currently studying **Health Informatics with Data Science** at the University of Leeds

-- 👯 I’m looking to collaborate on **data projects, within and outside the healthcare field.
+- 👯 I’m looking to collaborate on **data projects, within and outside the health sector.
 Let's connect!**

 - 📫 Send me an email @ **precious1gift@gmail.com** or connect with me on LinkedIn